 Method 1a: Manual coupling of pseudoproline & Dmb dipeptides

-Instruments which needle dispense solutions of reagents from vials (ACT 396, Zinsser 350)
+Instruments that needle dispense solutions of reagents from vials (ACT 396, Zinsser 350)

 While it is perfectly feasible to use pre-dissolved solutions of pseudoproline dipeptides on instruments such as the Symphony, this can be quite wasteful as reagent solvent lines would need to be primed with dipeptide solution before use.
 For such instruments , the cycle should be programmed to pause after the wash step following Fmoc removal and the “add” amino acid and coupling reagent steps in the cycle replaced by a “none” reagent step.
 The dipeptide can then be coupled manually by adding a solution of activated derivative to the reaction vessel.